Pundi X (NPXS) Price Hits $0.0002 on Major Exchanges

 Pundi X Coin Trading

-Pundi X can be traded on the following cryptocurrency exchanges: Coinall.com.
-It is usually not currently possible to purchase alternative cryptocurrencies such as Pundi X directly using US dollars.
-Investors seeking to acquire Pundi X should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Pundi X using one of the aforementioned exchanges.
+Pundi X can be purchased on the following cryptocurrency exchanges: Coinall.com.
+It is usually not currently possible to buy alternative cryptocurrencies such as Pundi X directly using US dollars.
+Investors seeking to acquire Pundi X should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Pundi X using one of the aforementioned exchanges.

 Receive News & Updates for Pundi X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Pundi X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.